-All staff and agents of the Juvenile Court shall treat all youth in a firm, fair and consistent manner, and refrain from improper contact with them.
+All staff and agents of the Juvenile Court shall treat youth in a firm, fair and consistent manner, and refrain from improper contact with them.
 Whenever there is reason to discuss a youth's problem with them, a professional attitude consistent with rules and responsibilities should be exercised.
-As a staff, you should be aware of the vulnerability of youth and not:
+As a staff, you should not:

-- Borrow anything from a youth - Lend anything to a youth - Accept any gift or personal service from a youth, except as specified by law, regulation or directive - Make gifts to or perform personal services for a youth - Use abusive, indecent or profane language in the presence of a youth - Curse at youth, or - Knowingly enter into a business relationship with a youth or their family member or close relative.
+- Borrow anything from a youth - · Lend anything to a youth - Accept any gift or personal service from a youth, except as specified by law, regulation or directive - Make gifts to or perform personal services for a youth - Use abusive, indecent or profane language in the presence of a youth - Curse at youth, or - Knowingly enter into a business relationship with a youth or their family member or close relative.